getndazn/kopytko-packager/README.md

 - `rokuDevId` - dev id, needed to rekey the device
 - `rokuDevSigningPassword` - dev signing password needed to rekey the device and sign packages
 - `rokuIP` - IP of your roku device
+- `signedPackagePath` - path to the package of the existing app (signed package), needed to rekey the device
 - `telnet` - true/false, when true the packager will open the telnet session after deploying app to the device
 - `forceHttp` - true/false, when true all the urls in the manifest file that start with https will be overwritten to http